Introduction

 • Adds trust and security to the platform.

-This process not only safeguards your account from unauthorised access but also ensures compliance with AUSTRAC and Australian regulatory standards, giving you peace of mind as you begin trading.
+This process not only safeguards your account from unauthorised access but also ensures compliance with AUSTRAC and Australian regulatory standards, giving you peace of mind as you begin trading cryptocurrencies like BTC, ETH, or SOL.

 Step 3: Deposit Funds into Your Account

-Before making a deposit, double-check the payment details provided by eToro to avoid any errors or delays.
-The platform’s intuitive interface will guide you through the funding process—from selecting your preferred payment method to confirming your transaction.
+Before making a deposit, double-check the payment details provided by Pepperstone Crypto to avoid any errors or delays.
+The platform's clean interface guides you through the funding process from start to finish.

 Steps to fund your account: